-2.4 Every issuer should disclose information about each director in its annual report or on its website, including a. a profile of experience, length of service, independence and ownership interests and director attendance at board meetings.

-b. the director's attendance at board meetings; and

-c. the board's assessment of the director's independence, including a description as to why the board has determined the director to be independent if one of the factors listed in table 2.4 applies to the director, along with a description of the interest, relationship or position that triggers the application of the relevant factor.
+- 2.4 Every issuer should disclose information about each director in its annual report or on its website, including: - a. a profile of experience, length of service, independence and ownership interestsand director attendance at board meetings. - b. the director's attendance at board meetings; and - c. the board's assessment of the director's independence, including a description as to why the board has determined the director to be independent if one of the factors listed in table 2.4 applies to the director, along with a description of the interest, relationship or position that triggers the application of the relevant factor.

-Releasing profiles about each director, experience, length of service and ownership interests and attendance at board meetings informs investors of the skills and experience and extent of involvement of the directors of an issuer.
+Releasing profiles about each director, experience, length of service and ownership interests and attendance at board meetings, and board committee meetings of which the director is a member (in accordance with recommendation 3.5), informs investors of the skills and experience and extent of involvement of the directors of an issuer.
 Issuers may also consider it helpful to include a description of board succession planning arrangements.

-'Independent' status should not be determined without careful consideration of all relevant factors (including the director's and interests, position or relationships).
-An issuer must consider the definition of an 'Independent Director' when making such determinations.
+'Independent' status should not be determined without careful consideration of all relevant factors (including the director's and interests, position or relationships), including those described by the factors set out in Table 2.4 as applicable.
+An issuer must consider the definition of an 'Independent Director' when making such determinations, by holistically considering the interests and relationships of a director that could affect the determination.
+The factors contained in Table 2.4 are not intended to act as an exhaustive list, or to be the only factors that an issuer considers when making its determination of a director's independence.
 An issuer may also wish to establish and publish clear criteria for determining Independent Directors in accordance with the overarching test within the Listing Rules.